dapr/docs/daprdocs/content/en/operations/components/setup-secret-store/supported-secret-stores/file-secret-store.md

 This approach to secret management is not recommended for production environments.
 {{% /alert %}}

-## Setup JSON file to hold the secrets
+## Component format

-1. Create a JSON file (i.e. `secrets.json`) with the following contents:
+To setup local file based secret store create a component of type `secretstores.local.file`.
+Create a file with the following content in your `./components` directory:

-    ```json
-    {
-        "redisPassword": "your redis passphrase"
-    }
-    ```

-2. Save this file to your `./components` directory or a secure location in your filesystem

-## Configure Dapr component

-Create a Dapr component file (ex. `localSecretStore.yaml`) with following content:

 ```yaml
 apiVersion: dapr.io/v1alpha1